 Another source of bias may arise from the anonymization of IP addresses in Abilene.
 In some cases, anonymization makes it difficult to extract the exact origin and destination IP of an anomaly.
 We may also be unable to detect a small number of anomalies (those affecting prefixes longer than 21 bits) in Abilene.
 To quantify the impact of anonymization has on detecting anomalies, we performed the following experiment.
-We anonymized one week of Géant data, applied our detetion methods, and compared our results with the unanonymized data.
-In the anonymized data, we detected 128 anomalies, whereas in the unanonymized data, we found 132 anomalies.
-We therefore expect to detect more anomalies in Géant than Abilene, both because of the unanonymized nature of its data, and because of its larger size (twice as many PoPs, and four times the number of OD flows as Abilene).
+We anonymized one week of Geant data, applied our detected 128 anomalies, whereas in the unanonymized data.
+In the anonymized data, we detected 128 anomalies in Geant than Abilene, both because of the unanonymized nature of its data, and because of its larger size (twice as many PoPs, and four times the number of OD flows as Abilene).

 It is also worthwhile to consider the effects of spoofed headers on our study, since our analysis rests on studying packet header distributions.
 In fact the spoofing of source addresses (e.g. in a DOS attack) and ports works in our favor, as it disturbs the feature distributions, making detection possible.
-In order to evade detection, spoofing would require constructing addresses and ports that obey "typical" distributions for each OD flow - a challenging task.
+In order to evade detection, spoofing would require constructing addresses and ports that obey "typical" distributions for each OD flow.
+This is clearly quite challenging, since the normal subspace of "typical" feature distributions is built from temporal patterns common to the entire ensemble of OD flows.